zhangou888/academic_oz/content/project/quotient/index.md

 caption="" >}}

 This project became one of the pioneers of the company's product digital transition.
-Throughout of the project development, I have also given a series of training and seminars to my colleagues and department leadership teams regarding the digital transition and many other related information.
+Throughout of the project development, I have also given a series of training and seminars to my colleagues and the leadership team regarding the digital transition and many other related information.

-The materials below list a couple of selected talks about product digital transition.
+The materials below list a couple of selected talks.

 * [Psychometrics Preparation for Digital Transition](../../slides/Quotient/Psychometric_prep_for_digital_tool_transfer.pdf)